oscimp/amaranth_twstft/README.md

 While the practical implementation focuses on the Zeboard fitted with a Zynq7020 System on Chip, using Amaranth should make the system portable and aims at avoiding proprietary synthesis tools (Vivado for the Xilinx parts).

-In this documentation, explanations behind the amaranth implementation of TWSTFT and the Amaranth source code associated are given:
+You may find additonal tutorials about the use of Amaranth in [this playlist](https://www.youtube.com/watch?v=b_n8l795CQI&list=PLCfH8xIFcsLlklxjWLaXC_TZ9BlF0FuI9&ab_channel=EuropeanGNURadioDays) and their associated slides [here](./EuGRD_tutorial/slides_nath) In this documentation, explanations behind the amaranth implementation of TWSTFT and the Amaranth source code associated are given :

 0. [Installation guide for amaranth and cie](Doc/0_Installation.md): if you never programmed on FPGA boards before, this may be useful for becoming familiar with the opensource toolchain used in this project.